AnzeMarinko/Civilizacije/README.md

 All code is made in Python3.

 ## Assumptions:
-* There is at least one civilisation (we are) and at most 10 000 civilisations, otherwise we would already detect them,
+* There is at least one civilisation (here we are) and at most 10 000 civilisations, otherwise we would already detect any of them,
-* Inteligent civilisation survives at most 10^8 years and already this bound seems to be too optimistic,
+* Intelligent civilisation survives at most 10^8 years and already this bound seems to be too optimistic,
-* Drake equation holds.
+* Drake equation holds and its parameters are independently distributed by some selected distributions.

 ## Generate new distributions